Autumn Term 2 2022

 This half term in PE, Year 5 will continue to develop a range of skills through a unit on dance and gymnastics.
 They will develop their flexibility, strength, body posture and control and will have the opportunity to create and perform their own routines.
 Year 5 will continue swimming every Thursday where they will develop their confidence in a range of strokes, including their breathing techniques.
 They will swim at least 25m and up to 100m unaided and will work on their water safety understanding and skills.

 This half term in PSHE, we will consider how the media may manipulate pictures and that these may not reflect reality.
 Year 5 will have the opportunity to see how the media can do this and discuss the effect on young people because of this.
 We will also begin to develop our understanding of the terms ‘prejudice’ and ‘discrimination’.
 Year 5 will also learn about stereotyping, in particular: gender stereotyping.
-We will also consider the importance of a healthy diet which will link to our History and DT topic when we are exploring Ancient Greek foods.
+Our British Value of focus this half term is Individual Liberty.
+We will explore this, linking to our learning last half term on Democracy, and consider how this British Value has impact on the life we live today.
 As always, our PSHE lessons and discussions are responsive and centred around the emotional wellbeing of all of our pupils.

 Fill your buckets!

-We then enjoyed a PSHE lesson linked to anti-bullying week and our theme: ‘One Kind Word’.
+We then enjoyed a PSHE lesson linked to anti-bullying week.
 We listened to the story ‘Have you filled a bucket today?’ by Carol McCloud which is one the children have heard in previous years.
 This time, we enjoyed a video of the story that has been created using the book.
 This is the story we heard.

 The children then literally filled each other’s buckets.
 They all had a printed bucket with their name on and had to go and write one kind word in every member of the class’ bucket.
 This was a lovely activity which allowed the children to think of everyone’s good qualities and something kind they would like to say to their friends in their class.
 Year 5 thought of ways they could fill their family members’ invisible buckets and we all decided to be bucket fillers not bucket dippers or spillers!